imtaki-git/imtaki-git/README.md

-Hello! 👋 Welcome to my GitHub!
+Hello! 👋 Welcome to my GitHub Profile!

-Computer Science undergrad at Unversity of Debrecen Hungary 🇭🇺
+I am a Computer Science undergrad at thr Unversity of Debrecen, Hungary 🇭🇺

-**Skills:**
+These are my **Skills**:
 - Python
 - C (Programming)
 - Ubuntu Operating System